alexobviously/bishop/README.md

 #### A chess logic package with flexible variant support.

 Bishop is designed with flexibility in mind.
 The goal is to be able to build and play any arbitrary variant of chess without having to build a new package every time.
-Currently, it supports a variety of fairy piece variants, variants with drops like Crazyhouse, and many others.
-More features are coming, including support for Asian games like Xiangqi.
+It supports a variety of fairy piece variants, with pieces that move in unconventional ways, and piece definition with Betza notation.
+It also supports variants with altered rules, such as King of the Hill and Atomic chess, Asian games like Xiangqi, and variants with various implementations of hands and gating like Crazyhouse, Seirawan and Musketeer.
+It's also possible to implement fairly complex custom logic with the actions system.

-As a result of the amount of generalisation required to make a package like this work, performance does take a bit of a hit.
-As such, it might be difficult to build a strong engine with this.
-However, it's perfectly sufficient for logic generation and validation, etc. Hopefully the performance can be improved in the future though - this is a work in progress!
+Of course, it also supports standard chess.

 Bishop is written in pure dart with no dependencies.